-We conducted three post-conflict studies in Sierra Leone, Nepal and Colombia.
+We conducted three case studies of post-conflict settings in Sierra Leone, Nepal and Colombia.

 Research conducted by Samantha Melis.

-In 2017, a mountain in the heart of Sierra Leone’s capital city broke, causing an avalanche, mudslide and flash flood, leaving over 1,000 dead and thousands homeless in its wake.
-How did disaster response evolve in this country that is struggling to develop under post-colonial, post-conflict, and post-ebola conditions?
+In 2017, a mountain in the heart of Sierra Leone’s capital city broke, causing a mudslide and flash floods, leaving over 1,000 dead and thousands homeless in its wake.
+How did disaster response evolve in this country that is struggling to develop under post-colonial, post-conflict, and post-Ebola conditions?